sockeqwe/mosby/mvp.md

 }
 {% endhighlight %}

 Not that much code to write, right?
 It's because the base class `MvpLceFragment` already implements the switching from loading view to content view or error view  for us.
 At first glance the list of generics parameter of `MvpLceFragment` may discourage you.
-Let me explain that: The first generics parameter is the type of the content view.
+Let me explain that: The first generics parameter is the type of the content view (something extending from android.view.View).
 The second is the Model that is displayed with this fragment.
 The third one is the View interface and the last one is the type of the Presenter.
 To summarize: `MvpLceFragment<AndroidView, Model, View, Presenter>`

-Another thing you may have noticed is `getLayoutRes()`, which is a shorthand introduced in `MosbyFragment` for inflating a xml view layout:
-{% highlight java %}
-@Override public View onCreateView(LayoutInflater inflater, ViewGroup container, Bundle savedInstanceState){
-    return inflater.inflate(getLayoutRes(), container, false);
-}
-{% endhighlight %}

-So instead of overriding `onCreateView()` you can override `getLayoutRes()`.

 ## ViewGroup
 If you want to avoid Fragments in general you can do that.
 Mosby offers the same MVP scaffold as for Activities and Fragments for ViewGroups.
 The API is the same as for Activity and Fragment.
 Some default implementation are already available like `MvpFrameLayout`, `MvpLinearLayout` and `MvpRelativeLayout`.